 When it comes to CentOS 7, there are not many options.
-For the easiest installation, we are going to go to a simple CentOS 7 image.
+For the easiest installation, we are going to go with a simple CentOS 7 image.

 The reason for this is because the cPanel & WHM installation will include all necessary software that the server needs to function properly and securely.
 When selecting this image, a new display box will appear.
 It will provide quick information on the instance.
 At the bottom, you can click “Create” to continue to the next step for the server setup.

-The next step would be to select the actual server specifications of your Azure instance.
-You can select whatever server best suits your needs as long as the server meets our system requirements, which you can find here: https://go.cpanel.net/whmrequirements
+In this next section you will need to select the server specifications of your Azure instance.
+You can select whatever server best suits your needs as long as the server meets our system requirements, which you can find here: https://go.cpanel.net/whmrequirements.